Andy-Dickinson/seMethods/README.md

 * Update in pom.xml (version) and Dockerfile (copy and entry points)
 * Rebuild and retest
 * Commit and push
-* Merge to develop
+* Merge to develop and push
 * Merge to release
-* From release select 'new tag' using version as tag name
+* From release select 'new tag' using version as tag name (format = v0.1-alpha-2 etc.)
 * Push with 'Push tags' checked
 * On GitHub, click 'create a new release' - use pre-release if applicable
 * Merge release to master